UPDATE: WIC BENEFITS DURING A POTENTIAL GOVERNMENT SHUTDOWN

 Apply For WIC

 The WIC Program is for all kinds of families.
 If you are a father, mother, grandparent, foster parent or other legal guardian of a child under 5 years of age, married and single, working or not, you can apply for WIC.
 Call 303-602-6550 to schedule an appointment with one of our Denver County WIC locations.
+For your convenience, WIC offers in-person appointments or phone appointments and certain appointments can even be completed online.

 To be eligible for the Denver WIC program, you must be: